openresty/lua-nginx-module/README.markdown

 ngx.config.subsystem
 --------------------

 **syntax:** *subsystem = ngx.config.subsystem*

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, init_by_lua&#42;, init_worker_by_lua&#42;*

-This string field indicates the current NGINX subsystem the current Lua environment is based on.
+This string field indicates the current Nginx subsystem the current Lua environment is based on.
 For this module, this field always takes the string value `"http"`.
 For
 [ngx_stream_lua_module](https://github.com/openresty/stream-lua-nginx-module#readme), however, this field takes the value `"stream"`.

 This field was first introduced in the `0.10.1`.